kailevy/EthnoModel/reports/final_report.md

 **Interpretation** - The results closely resemble that of the original model's findings: Ethnocentrism and Humanitarianism are the leaders in the early stages, with Ethnocentrism dominating by approximately the 500th step.
 Traitorous is the worst performing trait, then Selfish, but neither of them die out completely.

 ### Experiment 2 - Varying Allowed Behaviors Validation
-Hartshor et al. conduct experiments where they only allow certain behaviors to be present, and measure behavior statistics for every permutation of allowed behavior.
+Hartshorn et al. conduct experiments where they only allow certain behaviors to be present, and measure behavior statistics for every permutation of allowed behavior.

 **Question** - Does our model perform the same way the original model does when certain behaviors are included or excluded?
 Is our implementation a valid one?